fedeAlterio/R3Async/README.md

 - **BehaviorSubject** - Subject that stores and emits the latest value to new subscribers
 - **Publish / IConnectableObservable** - Hot observable multicasting support
 - **Throttle / Debounce** - Time-based filtering operators
-- **CombineLatest** - Combine multiple observables and emit when any changes
 - **Zip** - Combine multiple observables pairwise
 - **Race (Amb)** - Return the first observable to emit
 - **Others..**